 Our board of directors adopted corporate governance guidelines that serve as a flexible framework within which our board of directors and its committees operate.
-These guidelines cover a number of areas including the size and composition of our board of directors, board of directors membership criteria and director qualifications, director responsibilities, board of directors agenda, roles of the chair of the board of directors and chief executive officer, meetings of independent directors, committee responsibilities and assignments, board of directors access to management and independent advisors, director communications with third parties, director compensation, director orientation and continuing education, evaluation of senior management and management succession planning.
-Our nominating and corporate governance committee reviews our corporate governance guidelines at least once a year and, if necessary, recommend changes to our board of directors.
+These guidelines cover a number of areas including the size and composition of our board of directors, board of directors membership criteria and director qualifications, director responsibilities, board of directors agenda, roles of the chair of the board of directors and chief executive officer, meetings of independent directors, committee responsibilities and assignments, board of directors access to management and independent advisors, director communications with third parties, director compensation, director orientation and continuing education, evaluation of senior management succession planning.
+Our nominating and corporate governance committee reviews our corporate governance guidelines at least once a year and, if necessary, recommends changes to our board of directors.
 Additionally, our board of directors adopted independence standards as part of our corporate governance guidelines.
-A copy of our corporate governance guidelines is posted on our website at https://www.newlake.com.
+A copy of our corporate governance guidelines is posted on our website at https://ir.newlake.com/corporate-governance/ of each committee are described below.
+Additionally, our board of directors may from time to time establish certain other committees to facilitate the management of our Company.
+The directors who serve on these committees and the current chair of these committees as of the date of this proxy are set forth below: